-The majority of the Council's schools have remained closed since 20 March 2020 and will not reopen until the Welsh Government instructs the Council to do so.
+The majority of the Council's schools have remained closed since 20 March 2020 and will not reopen until the Welsh Government instruct the Council to do so.
 A small number of schools have remained open to provide care to children of key workers and to vulnerable children.

-The Council is administrating a business support grant on behalf of the Welsh Government to provide grants of £10,000 to businesses whose properties has a rateable value of £12,000 or less and are in receipt of Small Business Rate Relief and a grant of £25,000 to businesses whose properties has a rateable value of between £12,001 and £51,000 and who operate in the retail, leisure or hospitality sectors.
+The Council is administrating a business support grant on behalf of the Welsh Government to provide grants of £10,000 to businesses whose property has a rateable value of £12,000 or less and are in receipt of Small Business Rate Relief and a grant of £25,000 to businesses whose property has a rateable value of between £12,001 and £51,000 and who operate in the retail, leisure or hospitality sectors.
 It is estimated that the Council will pay out in the region of £27m when all the applications have been processed.

-The Council has resumed many of its services since the end of the first full lockdown and is now operating whilst maintaining social distancing and applying Welsh Government guidelines.
+The Council is planning the resumption of all services after the end of the lockdown period whilst taking into account the need to maintain social distancing.
 This may result in an increase in the cost of providing services, but it is not possible to determine the additional cost at this stage.